note-llc/ntbcexplorer/README-VERGE.md

 cd client && npm install
 ```

-Download & extract from `notebc-cli-bionic-linux64` and `notebcd-bionic-linux64` [https://github.com/note-llc/NoteBlockchain/releases]
+Download & extract from `verge-6.0.2-x86_64-linux-gnu.tar.gz` [https://github.com/vergecurrency/VERGE/releases]

-Create a `.notecoin` folder inside your home directory
+Create a `.VERGE` folder inside your home directory

-Copy `notecoin.conf` file to this directory
+Copy `VERGE.conf` file to this directory

 Fill out `rpcuser=` and `rpcpassword=` fields in this file.
 You decide what this two will be.
 You will use this values later in `.env` file

-Start the Noteblockchain Daemon (RPC)
+Start the Verge Daemon (RPC)
 ```
-./notebcd-bionic-linux64
+./verge-6.0.2/bin/verged -daemon
 ```

 This will take time to sync the blockchain.
+Alternatively and advisiably you can download the blockchain to speed up the blockchain syncing process

 Inside `server` folder create an empty `.env` file with the contents from `example.env` and fill it out with proper values.